ThyW/hp/README.md

 # Examples
 Most of the functions have some simple code examples.
 There's also an `examples` directory which currently has a working calculator CLI app.

+# Contributing & Fixing
+If you feel like there's something missing from `hp` feel free to open an issue or submit a pull request.
+All contributions and discussions are very welcome!